Open-Attestation/documentation-website/docs/component/open-attestation.md

 ```

 ### Typescript
-This module has been build with typescript and provide useful types:
+This module is built with typescript and provides useful types:
 - `import {v2} from "@govtechsg/open-attestation"` to get correct typings over [OA schema](https://raw.githubusercontent.com/Open-Attestation/open-attestation/master/src/schema/2.0/schema.json).
 For instance `v2.OpenAttestationDocument` to get full details about a valid document structure.
 - `import {WrappedDocument} from "@govtechsg/open-attestation"` to get correct typings for wrapped documents.
 You can provide a specific type to this helper: `WrappedDocument<v2.OpenAttestationDocument>`.
 Using this helper is specifically useful when combining with `getData`, so that the return of the function is correctly typed.
 - `import {utils} from "@govtechsg/open-attestation"`:
   - `utils.isWrappedV2Document`: type guard.

 ## Additional information
-- Found a bug ?
-Having a question ?
-Want to share an idea ?
-Reach us out on the [Github repository](https://github.com/Open-Attestation/open-attestation).
+- Found a bug?
+Have a question?
+Want to share an idea?
+Reach us on the [Github repository](https://github.com/Open-Attestation/open-attestation).
 - We are currently building a new version of the schema, compatible with W3C VC.
-This is very experimental and whatever is available for v2 document is also available for v3 documents:
+This is very experimental and whatever is available for v2 documents are also available for v3 documents:
   - [OA schema v3](https://raw.githubusercontent.com/Open-Attestation/open-attestation/master/src/schema/3.0/schema.json)
   - Typings: `import {v3} from "@govtechsg/open-attestation"`.
   - Type guard: `utils.isWrappedV3Document`.